PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 10:24:05
+Last updated: 2024-04-11 10:24:38
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: If you love something, you can never let it go.
+Not even for a second.
+Or it's gone forever. - Ted Mosby